sdsc/neuron-roll/README.md

 The build process recognizes "gnu", "intel" or "pgi" as the value for the `ROLLCOMPILER` variable; any MPI modulefile name may be used as the value of the `ROLLMPI` variable, and any python modulefile name for the ROLLPY variable.
+The default values are "gnu", "rocks-openmpi", and "python".

 ## Installation